Exploring the System 1 Thinking Capability of Large Reasoning Models: Baseline Models and Evaluation Details

 We use GPT-4o as the evaluator to assess the correctness of the responses.
 If a final answer can be isolated, only the final answer is evaluated; otherwise, the entire response is assessed.
 The evaluation prompt is provided in Table~\ref{prompt:eval_4o}.

-To evaluate the consistency between the GPT-4 judge’s assessments and human judgments, we conduct a comprehensive human evaluation study involving three of the authors.
+To evaluate the consistency between the GPT-4o judge’s assessments and human judgments, we conduct a comprehensive human evaluation study involving three of the authors.
+All participating authors are proficient in both English and Chinese.
 Specifically, we randomly sample 20 question-answer pairs from each model's greedy decoding results, resulting in a dataset of 640 pairs derived from 32 models (including 4 verifier LLMs and 28 LRMs).
 The questions, reference answers, and model responses are then presented to three annotators, who independently judge the correctness of each model response.
 The final human evaluation results are determined through majority voting.
-Ultimately, the Cohen’s Kappa between the human evaluators and the GPT-4 judge is calculated to be 0.83, indicating an exceptionally high level of agreement.
+Ultimately, the Cohen’s Kappa between the human evaluators and the GPT-4o judge is calculated to be 0.83, indicating an exceptionally high level of agreement.